 The grant award marks a major milestone in CE International’s transition from an international association to an international development organization by being the first grant awarded during the new phase.
 The award is particularly meaningful as it combines two key tenets of CE International’s work; collective action across sectors and inclusive education.

-The stated objective of the U.S. Embassy Singapore Public Diplomacy grant, the funding source for 5-week course, is to “support activities and exchanges linking the United States and Singapore with the aim of strengthening the bilateral relationship and people-to-people connections.”
+The stated objective of the U.S. Department of State grant, the funding source for 5-week course, is to “support activities and exchanges linking the United States and Singapore with the aim of strengthening the bilateral relationship and people-to-people connections.”
 By uniting leaders in Singapore’s education field with representatives from CE International in the name of inclusive education practices, all participants actively contribute to a foundation of equitable opportunities for all learners in Singapore.
 The Association for Early Childhood Educators (Singapore) (AECES) also plays a key role as partners in identifying participants for the course.

 Attendees, most of whom belong to AECES, a professional body dedicated to working with educators and other stakeholders to create an inclusive society in Singapore, will learn about topics including:

 - Working with Families

 - Teaming and Collaboration

 The course, titled Leading the Way for Inclusive Education in Early Childhood Settings, begins on September 9, 2021, and will continue through October 8, 2021.